Schema for fine-tuning configuration file

 type: float

-num_cores_buildgraph: # number of cores for building graph data
+num_cores: # number of cores for building graph data.
+Default is 1

 type: integer